-'''
+To build from the source code in the git repository and

+run the ERS:

 clone https://github.com/o2r-project/reference-implementation

 cd reference-implementation

-make reproduce
+make local

-to use git repo configuration and not Zenodo: make release

 '''

 5.3.
 Examples.
 A number of example ERCs have been published on the demonstration platform of the o2r project-see Section 5.2 and on GitHub18.
 These examples include over a dozen scientific articles reproduced as part of Konkol et al. (2019a).
 One ERC was part of a pilot collaboration with the Copernicus Journal ESSD, which conducts open reviews.
 The referee report (González Ávalos, 2020) mentions the ERC positively.